canada-ca/open-source-logiciel-libre/en/use.md

 ### B. Software assessments

-* Third Party Open Source Software security assessments must be made available to the Government as a whole.
+* Security assessments of Third Party Open Source Software must be made available to the Government as a whole for reuse.

 ## Definitions